plone/training/deployment/customization.rst

 You're likely to want to add Python packages to your Plone installation to enable add-on functionality.

-Let's say you want to add :py:mod:`Products.PloneFormGen` and :py:mod:`webcouturier.dropdownmenu`.
+Let's say you want to add :mod:`Products.PloneFormGen` and :mod:`webcouturier.dropdownmenu`.
 Just add to your ``local_configure.yml``:

 .. code-block:: yaml